AtonixCorpCommunity/commuinty_Features/README.md

 - Option for users to provide feedback on the platform and suggest new features.
 - Regular surveys and polls to gauge user satisfaction and needs.

-## Summary
-These features are designed to create an engaging, interactive, and safe environment for users.
-Depending on the scope of your project, you can implement these features incrementally or prioritize them based on community feedback and development resources.

-Feel free to add or modify any features to better align with your vision for the AtonixCorp community social media platform!

-## Getting Started
-(Include instructions for setting up the project, prerequisites, installation, etc.)

-## Contributing

-## Community

-##License